 A Lasting Global Impact

-The immediate and sustained change this project aims to realise is to establish protocols among global fishing fleets that will drive the widespread use of bycatch mitigation measures (specifically targeting the Japanese tuna fleets initially).
+The immediate and sustained change this project aims to realise is to establish protocols among global fishing fleets that will drive the widespread use of bycatch mitigation measures.
 This will lead to a reduction in the number of South Georgia albatrosses that perish and ultimately remove these albatross species from global endangered list.

-Steph Prince of RSPB and Yasuko Suzuki of BirdLife Japan gave an excellent webinar talk about this work for the South Georgia Association on 18 November 2021 – Saving Ocean Wanderers.
+Steph Prince of RSPB and Yasuko Suzuki of BirdLife Japan gave an excellent webinar talk about their work with the Japanese Tuna fleets for the South Georgia Association on 18 November 2021 – Saving Ocean Wanderers.